Hemingway's Whiskey

 Hemingway's Whiskey is the thirteenth studio album by American country music artist Kenny Chesney.
-It was released on September 28, 2010 as his last studio album for BNA Records.
-This is Kenny Chesney's last studio album since signing contracts with BNA Records in 1995, with the release of All I Need to Know.
+It was released on September 28, 2010 on BNA Records, and is his final release for the label.
 This album received generally positive reviews from music critics.
 It debuted at number one on the US Billboard 200 chart, selling approximately 183,000 copies during its first week.
-It has also been certified platinum by the RIAA.
+It has also been certified 2× platinum by the Recording Industry Association of America (RIAA).
 The album produced five singles on the US Billboard Hot Country Songs chart between 2010 and 2011.
 Four of those singles "The Boys of Fall", "Somewhere with You", "Live a Little", and "Reality" all reached number one, while "You and Tequila" went to number three.

 Background

 In an interview with The Boot, Chesney explained the reasoning behind the title of his new release, citing the influence of Guy Clark, saying "I was sitting in my truck and a friend had given me Guy's album, which had just come out.
 It's a song that talks about living life to its fullest, being a man about your responsibilities and not compromising.
 As soon as I heard it, I knew I had to cut it -- and call the album that -- because it says everything about the way you live your life, and what life can be if you refuse to buy into limits, which, as someone who's read all his books, is everything Hemingway's novels revolved around."

 In a CMT blog, Chesney also commented saying that he wanted the album to be "something more " than its predecessor, Lucky Old Sun: "I came to town to write songs, to make records, to create something that spoke about how I lived, and the people who I knew who were just like me and my friends lived."

 "Small Y'all", a duet with George Jones, was originally recorded by Randy Travis on his 1994 album This Is Me and then by Jones on his 1998 album It Don't Get Any Better Than This.